arnowelzel/lightbox-photoswipe/readme.txt

 6) Arrows for next and previous picture will be hidden for the first or last picture if no endless loop is activated.

-7) When using full picture size in desktop view the UI elements will hide automatically and not only after a mouse movemment and the image caption will also be hidden together with the navigation.
+7) When using full picture size in desktop view the UI elements will hide automatically and not only after a mouse movement and the image caption will also be hidden together with the navigation.

 = Licensing =